The World’s Finest Pop Group

 Keen to maintain their reputation as the least hard-working band in showbusiness, it’s now 20 years and counting since the last album.

-The band are finalising recording for their long overdue third album proper, The Modesty Blaise to be released on From Lo-Fi to Disco!
+However, the band have finished recording their long overdue third album proper, The Modesty Blaise to be released on From Lo-Fi to Disco!
 Records.
-The single, Natalie Vendredi released on Nov 22 2019 with a fabulous Nouvelle Vague-inspired video.
+The single, Natalie Vendredi was released on Nov 22 2019 with a fabulous Nouvelle Vague-inspired video.

 Modesty Blaise are currently: